Dedyukhin/dedyukhin.github.io/Research.md

 - **[Local fiscal health in Russia: An Achilles’ heel of fiscal federalism?](https://ssrn.com/abstract=4906864)** _with Yushkov, A. and Alexeev, M._
+  * R&R in International Journal of Public Administration

 Work in progress
 ---